 There are important synergies and interactions among the research clusters, which also works closely with two research institutes centred in the Faculty of Arts, Professional and Social Studies: the Institute for Cultural Capital and the Institute of Art and Technology, Liverpool’s international flagship entities for cultural and creative research.

 The research within the Group includes both theoretical and traditional research and practice-based research, such as immersive 360-degree documentary, documentary films, radio programmes, and performance of adaptation for stage.

 In the 2021 research assessment exercise (Research Excellence Framework 2021), 54% of the research submitted by the Communication, Cultural and Media Studies Research Group was rated as world-leading (4*) or internationally excellent (3*) in terms of its originality, significance and rigour, whilst the remaining 46% was rated as internationally or nationally recognised.
-Furthermore, 70% of the Impact Case Studies submitted for assessment was judged as having outstanding impact (4*) or very considerable impact (3*) in terms of their reach and significance.
+Furthermore, 33% of the Impact Case Studies submitted for assessment was judged as having outstanding impact (4*) or very considerable impact (3*) in terms of their reach and significance.

-For REF2020/21, the size and research expertise of each cluster within the Research Group have expanded considerably.
+For the REF2021 cycle, the size and research expertise of each cluster within the Research Group have expanded considerably.
 The total number of staff submitted to the REF has increased from 13 in 2013 to 32 in 2020.